 Baltimore is lucky enough to have plenty of green space within city limits.
 Enjoy a leisurely picnic or go for a jog through one of our public parks like Patterson, Druid Hill, Federal Hill or Canton Waterfront.
-Learn more about our top picks here.
+Find the perfect park for you.

 Gaze at the Stars